jsvine/pdfplumber/README.md

 - [Using `extract_table` on the FBI's National Instant Criminal Background Check System PDFs](examples/notebooks/extract-table-nics.ipynb).
 Demonstrates how to use visual debugging to find optimal table extraction settings.
 Also demonstrates `Page.crop(...)` and `Page.extract_text(...).`
 - [Inspecting and visualizing `curve` objects](examples/notebooks/ag-energy-roundup-curves.ipynb).
 - [Extracting fixed-width data from a San Jose PD firearm search report](examples/notebooks/san-jose-pd-firearm-report.ipynb), an example of using `Page.extract_text(...)`.

+## Comparison to other libraries

+Several other Python libraries help users to extract information from PDFs.
+As a broad overview, `pdfplumber` distinguishes itself from other PDF processing libraries by combining these features:

+- Easy access to detailed information about each PDF object
+- Higher-level, customizable methods for extracting text and tables
+- Tightly integrated visual debugging
+- Other useful utility functions, such as filtering objects via a crop-box

+It's also helpful to know what features `pdfplumber` does __not__ provide:

+- PDF *generation*
+- PDF *modification*
+- Optical character recognition (OCR)
+- Strong support for extracting tables from OCR'ed documents

+### Specific comparisons

+- [`pdfplumber.six`](https://github.com/pdfminer/pdfminer.six) provides the foundation for `pdfplumber`.
+It primarily focuses on parsing PDFs, analyzing PDF layouts and object positioning, and extracting text.
+It does not provide tools for table extraction or visual debugging.

+- [`pymupdf`](https://pymupdf.readthedocs.io/) is substantially faster than `pdfminer.six` (and thus also `pdfplumber`) and can generate and modify PDFs, but the library requires installation of non-Python software (MuPDF).
+It also does not provide table-extraction or visual debugging tools.

+- [`camelot`](https://github.com/camelot-dev/camelot), [`tabula-py`](https://github.com/chezou/tabula-py), and [`pdftables`](https://github.com/drj11/pdftables) all focus primarily on extracting tables.
+In some cases, they may be better suited to the particular tables you are trying to extract.

+- [`PyPDF2`](https://github.com/mstamy2/PyPDF2) and its successor libraries appear no longer to be maintained.

 ## Acknowledgments / Contributors